Regulations, Resources, and Guidance on Recycling Electronic Equipment

 Waste Regulations

-Regulations for the management of used electronics can vary depending on who generates the used electronics and how they are managed.
-These rules can be found in Title 30 of the Texas Administrative Code, they include:
+Used electronics may be considered a waste depending on how they are generated and managed.
+Waste rules can be found in Title 30 of the Texas Administrative Code (TAC), including:

 - Title 30, Texas Administrative Code, Chapter 328, Waste Minimization and Recycling